JakBern/EECS_348_Project/team_resources/tasks/overview.md

 ## GUI and I/O
 ### Description
 Module for presenting an interface to the user, getting user input, and displaying the output of evaluating user input.
 Will most likely need to be broken down into smaller tasks, and some kind of framework will need to be chosen.
-There will also need to be ways to input special characters for constants like pi, etc.
+There will also need to be ways to input special characters for constants like pi, etc. (possibly using something like "[pi]" which is rendered differently in the input string.)
 **Used in:**
 - None
 **Uses:**